Stock market today: Wall Street rises after data on the economy stomps expectations

 Elsewhere on Wall Street, earnings season continued to pick up the pace with more than two dozen companies in the S&P 500 reporting their latest results late Wednesday or early Thursday.

-American Airlines rose 7.9% after reporting profit for the latest quarter that was more than double what analysts were expecting.
-Southwest Airlines also flew past Wall Street’s forecasts and rose 1.5% following its report.
+American Airlines rose 9.7% after reporting profit for the latest quarter that was more than double what analysts were expecting.
+United Rentals jumped 12.6% after the equipment rental company reported stronger profit than expected, raised its dividend and said it would buy back $1.5 billion of its stock this year.

-In Europe, stock indexes were moving modestly after the European Central Bank held interest rates steady.
+In Europe, stock indexes were little changed after the European Central Bank held interest rates steady.

 In Asia, stocks jumped more in China after authorities made moves in hopes of bolstering financial markets and the economy.
 They rose 2% in Hong Kong and 3% in Shanghai but remain down for the year so far.